lmfit/uncertainties/_sources/user_guide.rst.txt

 Basic math with uncertain Variables
 =========================================

-:class:`Variables` can be used in basic mathematical calculations ('+', '-', '*', '/', '**') as with other Python numbers and variables.
+:class:`Variable`s can be used in basic mathematical calculations ('+', '-', '*', '/', '**') as with other Python numbers and variables.

 >>> t = ufloat(0.2, 0.01)